freznel10/qmk_firmware/docs/feature_pointing_device.md

                     break;
             }
             break;

         case PM_RGB_SPEED:
             divisor = 64;
             break;
     }
-    // additional precision mode activated by bool that is set elsewhere (e.g. custom key or based on layer) if(super_precision) {
+    // additional precision mode activated by bool that is set elsewhere (e.g. custom key or based on layer)
+    // Something like this might be better suited to adding to pointing_mode_divisor_post_processing_* stack if(super_precision) {
         divisor = ((uint16_t)divisor * 4) > 255 ?
 255 : (divisor * 4);
     }
     return divisor;
 }
 ```